Business valuation: Market approaches

-Guideline Public Company method
+Guideline public company method

-The Guideline Public Company method entails a comparison of the subject company to publicly traded companies.
-The comparison is generally based on published data regarding the public companies' stock price and earnings, sales, or revenues, which is expressed as a fraction known as a multiple.
+The guideline public company method entails a comparison of the subject company to publicly traded companies.
+The comparison is generally based on published data regarding the public companies' stock prices and earnings, sales, or revenues, which is expressed as a fraction known as a multiple.
 If the guideline public companies are sufficiently similar to each other and the subject company to permit a meaningful comparison, then their multiples should be similar.
 The public companies identified for comparison purposes should be similar to the subject company in terms of industry, product lines, market, growth, margins and risk.

 However, if the subject company is privately owned, its value must be adjusted for lack of marketability.
 This is usually represented by a discount, or a percentage reduction in the value of the company when compared to its publicly traded counterparts.
 This reflects the higher risk associated with holding stock in a private company.
 The difference in value can be quantified by applying a discount for lack of marketability.
 This discount is determined by studying prices paid for shares of ownership in private companies that eventually offer their stock in a public offering.
 Alternatively, the lack of marketability can be assessed by comparing the prices paid for restricted shares to fully marketable shares of stock of public companies.